nuinvtnu/LBiPlantUbi/README.md

 # LbiPlantUbi

-LbiPlantUbi: The predictive model that incorporates deep learning model and natural language processing technique to predict plant ubiquitination sites.
+LbiPlantUbi: A Hybrid Deep Learning and Natural Language Processing Model for Plant Ubiquitination Site Prediction.
 The model automatically learns features directly from raw protein sequences and integrates prediction into a single deep learning architecture.
 # Requirement
 	- Keras
 	- Numpy